I am delighted to finally get my order of the recently published book A King’s Passion: A 21st

 Century Patron of African Art.
 The book is on the art collection of a true Igbo king.
 The eulogies about His Royal Majesty Igwe Nnaemeka Alfred Achebe will need the writing of many other books.
 Long story short- it will derail my thoughts about this heavy coffee table book.

 I wrote a story about one of our meetings when the king paused a council meeting to see my paintings.
-That was one special moment in my life- seeing this true Igbo king and his council members coming out to see Art.
+This was a special moment- seeing this true Igbo king and his council members coming out to see Art.
 The story of that meeting is included in the book The Kingly Passion.
 That story is on page 151, besides a cropped image of my painting on page 150.
 My biography is on page 500 with photographs of some of my paintings from pages 501- 504.
+The heavy and well-illustrated book costs less than $100 on Amazon.
+Click on this link to buy directly from Amazon- https://www.amazon.com/Kings-Passion-21st-Century-Patron-African/dp/B0CFGGDC8S

 This and so many other meetings keep me committed to the service of art as an essential tool in storytelling, cultural exchanges, communicating histories, and challenging notions of a one-sided egotistic narrative about the world.
 My art is autobiographical- it is a window to my soul.
 Through my work, you get to know my point of view.
 These 4 words can explain my paintings- We don’t stand alone.